Nana Akufo-Addo: Early life and education

-Political life
+Political career

-Though known by his friends to have been a vocal supporter of the Convention People's Party (CPP) while a student in the University of Ghana, he switched sides to the rival UP tradition following the overthrow of President Nkrumah in 1966 after which his father, Edward Akufo-Addo became ceremonial president of Ghana in 1969.
-Akufo-Addo's participation in politics formally began in the late 1970s when he joined the People's Movement for Freedom and Justice (PMFJ), an organisation formed to oppose the General Acheampong-led Supreme Military Council's Union Government proposals.
-In May 1995, he was among a broad group of elites who formed Alliance for Change, an alliance that organised demonstrations against neo-liberal policies such as the introduction of Value Added Tax and human rights violations of the Rawlings presidency.
-The forefront of this demonstration were himself, Abdul Malik Kwaku Baako and Saifullah Senior minister Victor Newman, Kwasi Pratt Jnr, Dr. Charles Wreko Brobbey among others.
+Though known by his friends to have been a vocal supporter of the Convention People's Party (CPP) while a student in the University of Ghana, he switched sides to the rival United Party (UP) tradition following the overthrow of President Kwame Nkrumah in 1966 after which his father, Edward Akufo-Addo became ceremonial president of Ghana in 1969.
+Akufo-Addo's participation in politics formally began in the late 1970s when he joined the People's Movement for Freedom and Justice (PMFJ), an organization formed to oppose the General Acheampong-led Supreme Military Council's Union Government proposals.
+In May 1995, he was among a broad group of elites who formed Alliance for Change, an alliance that organized demonstrations against Neo-liberal policies such as the introduction of Value Added Tax and human rights violations of the Rawlings presidency.
+At the forefront of this demonstration were himself, Abdul Malik, Kwaku Baako and Saifullah Senior minister Victor Newman, Kwasi Pratt Jnr, Dr. Charles Wereko Brobbey among others.
 They were joined by about 100,000 other people.
-The protest was named "Kumepreko".
-As elite elites vied for leadership positions, the broad-based opposition alliance eventually fell apart.
-In the 1990s, he formed a civil rights organisation called Ghana's Committee on Human and People's Rights.
+The protest was named "Kume Preko".
+As an elite, Akufo-Addo vied for leadership positions; the broad-based opposition alliance eventually fell apart.
+In the 1990s, he formed a civil rights organization called Ghana's Committee on Human and People's Rights.

-He was a member of the 2nd, 3rd and 4th parliament of the 4th republic representing the Abuakwa Constituency.
+He was a member of the 2nd, 3rd and 4th parliament of the 4th republic representing the Abuakwa constituency.